ShanLu2022/Airline_Management_app/README.md

 2. Web application

-  - Home page design.
+Home page design.
 My assumption is the home page should include all the main and general functions, and easy to use for the new visitors, as well as clear to show the general airline information of air Whakatū.
 For instance a new visitor first time uses the website or in a rush time and does not ant to take a long time to register, so the basic information of the airline and the arrival and departure information should be easily accessed.
 As a result, on the home page it is easily to nevigate to the arrival and departure information.
+And my home page is designed as below:

   - Home page can be accessed via typing url: http://woshipanda2022.pythonanywhere.com/ or local server: http://127.0.0.1:5000/
     - Home page shows the general information of Air Whakatū